GRHS Students of the Week

 .

-Gabe Burdette was nominated as Student of the Week by GRHS Freshman Football Coach Tim Cassity.
+Anthony Murphy was nominated as Student of the Week by GRHS Freshman Football Coach Mr. Tim Cassity.

-Gabe Burdette has been a great leader on our freshman football team and has worked very hard to do his best and motivate others to work hard.

-Gabe had an outstanding game for the freshman Wolves on Friday against Lander as he dominated from his linebacker position and accounted for many sacks and tackles.
-Gabe shows great passion for Football and is easy to coach and is always positive and he shows great excitement for the game.
-Gabe is a positive influence for our team.”
+Anthony Murphy had a great game this last week against Cody, leading his team to a 28-20 victory.
+Anthony made big plays from his linebacker position in critical situations at the end of the game to help the Wolves seal the victory.
+Anthony is always working hard and a positive teammate.
+He works very hard at all times and on Friday it payed off as he came up big for his team in their victory.”

 – Mr. Tim Cassity